apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 torch.jit.script(model_tvm).save("model_tvm.pt")
 ```

-Finally, we get a TVM accelerated model, which can be loaded and served in production.
+Note that the script above provides a seamless serializable solution that allows TVM acceleration to be embedded into TorchScript and thus served in online production without extra effort.

 # Reference-level explanation